You can use FineOps to deploy FineReport 11.0 projects.

 Number of users sending requests to the FineReport system per minute

-You can estimate it following Number of registered users * (0.5% to 5%).
+You can estimate it following Number of system users * (0.5% to 5%).

 Business Usage - Template Data Volume